STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Methodology

 The node embeddings are updated through Graph Attention Networks (GATv2)~\cite{brody2021attentive} using the following operations:

 where \(\phi\) denotes a fully connected layer for dimensionality reduction, and \([\cdot]\) represents concatenation.
 Note that the original Graph(Graph) architecture used Graph Convolutional Networks (GCN) for this computation.
-However, we decided to use GATv2 instead as it allows each node in the graph to selectively attend to its neighbors based on its own feature representation and update it accordingly.
+We adopt GATv2 instead of GCNs because its attention mechanism allows each node to attend selectively to the most relevant neighbors.
 This graph attention approach, particularly its improved version GATv2, has shown better performance than non-attentive methods such as GCNs on some of the benchmark graph datasets~\cite{brody2021attentive}.
 This attention mechanism can help our model learn to emphasize the most relevant object relationships in the sequence of scenes, improving prediction accuracy and supporting early accident anticipation.